dduyg/55/posts/attractor-fields-in-complex-systems.md

 ## What are attractor fields?

-> An attractor field is a force or point of attraction that can pull objects towards it.
+> An attractor is a force or point of attraction that can pull objects towards it, while an attractor field is a more general concept that refers to a collection of attractors and their associated features in a dynamical system's state space.

 Attractor fields are areas in a system that exert an influence on the behavior or movement of objects within the system.
 They are defined as regions in the state space of a system that the system tends to move towards, or "attract" over time.